 - The changes bring the proposal closer to agreement in a way that does not impact on other MPA objectives and further promotes research and scientific understanding in the Ross Sea region.

-The boundaries remain the same in the updated proposal, which if agreed will cover roughly 1.34 million km2 (of which 1.25 million km2 is no-take).
-It continues to balance marine protection, sustainable fishing and science interests and retains all the core elements for biodiversity protection and protects a full range of habitats, ecosystems and areas of particular ecological significance.
+The proposal continues to balance marine protection, sustainable fishing and science interests and retains all the core elements for biodiversity protection and protects a full range of habitats, ecosystems and areas of particular ecological significance.
 If agreed, it would be the world’s biggest MPA.

-The core elements of the revised proposal remain unchanged.
+The core elements of the proposal remain.
 Specifically, these include:

-- the no-take General Protection Zone comprising the Ross Sea shelf and slope and the Balleny Islands (see (i) on the map); an area providing representative protection for a range of seamounts and other habitats in the northwest (see (ii) on the map); and a further fully protected area around Scott Seamount (see (iii) on the map).
+- the no-take (i.e. no fishing) General Protection Zone (GPZ) comprising the Ross Sea shelf and slope and the Balleny Islands (see (i) on the map);

-- A Special Research Zone (see SRZ on the map) which allows for limited research fishing, for krill and toothfish; and,
+- a Special Research Zone (see SRZ on the map) which allows for limited research fishing, for krill and toothfish; and,

 Under the proposal the toothfish fishery would continue in areas outside the MPA.
 This fishery is internationally recognised for its science-based sustainable management and the MPA would enhance this.